- Trust Marketing Platform

 Don’t take this as permission to pack your responses with every keyword that comes to mind.
 At worst, customers will assume that you’re more concerned with your website’s rank than their business.
 At best, they will find these responses awkward and unnatural.

-Use keywords as appropriate and, with consistent effort, the SEO benefits will come.
+Without sacrificing the quality of your response, use keywords as appropriate and, with consistent effort, the SEO benefits will come.

 5. Take action first

 If you’re faced with a negative review, the first step is to reach out to the customer directly.
-A phone call or in-person conversation will provide a much better opportunity for communication than a back-and-forth online despite the quality of your review management service.
+A phone call or in-person conversation will provide a much better opportunity for communication than a back-and-forth online, despite the quality of your review management service.

 When you eventually do post an answer online, be transparent about your efforts to contact the customer and share the steps your business took to resolve their concerns.

 Hopefully, the combination of direct outreach and online follow-up will encourage the customer to change their review.
 As an added bonus, future readers will get an inside look at how your business handles challenging situations.
+When responding, be authentic in your words, actions and intent.

 6. State the facts